-PE blocks of work are assessed using the 'Real PE' package
+PE blocks of work are assessed using the 'pedpass' scheme and 'leap into life.'

-Guided reading, writing and maths record sheets are evidence of progress made in specific groups towards English objectives, this information informs ongoing assessments (formative)
+Guided reading, writing and maths record sheets are evidence of progress made in specific groups towards English objectives, this information informs APP (formative)

-Maths assessments are carried out for each year group at the end of a block/key objective; these are analysed by the teacher, notes are made about the progress of groups or individuals and next steps identified and planned for. (formative/summative)
+Maths assessments are carried out for each year group at the end of a block/key objective; these are analysed by the teacher, notes are made about the progress of groups or individuals and next steps identified.
+A record is kept of issues to be addressed. (formative/summative)